Interplay of itinerant electrons and Ising moments in a hybrid honeycomb quantum magnet TmNi$_3$Al$_9$: Results and Analysis

+As a first step, we performed a characterization of our single crystals using single crystal x-ray measurements.
+The room temperature lattice parameters, $a=b=7.2576\ {\rm\AA},c=27.2983\ {\rm\AA}$ and $\alpha=\beta=90^{\rm\circ},\gamma=120^{\rm\circ}$, are consistent with previous report~\cite{TY2011}.
+In this ErNi$_3$Al$_9$-type structure (the trigonal $R32$ space group), the honeycomb lattice of Tm$^{3+}$ ions within crystallographic $ab$ planes is well separated along the $c$ axis.
+The inter-layer spacing is about 9.1~\AA, in comparison with the value of 4.2~\AA\ observed for the in~plane nearest-neighbor (NN) distance [see Fig.~\ref{fig:structure}(a,b)].

-TmNi$_3$Al$_9$ has been previously reported to form a trigonal ErNi$_3$Al$_9$-type structure (space group $R32$), with lattice constants ${a=b=7.2576 {\rm\AA}},{c=27.2983 {\rm\AA}}$ and ${\alpha=\gamma=90^{\rm\circ}},{\gamma=120^{\rm\circ}}$~\cite{TY2011}.
-In this structure, the magnetic Tm$^{3+}$ ions form a honeycomb lattice in the $ab$-plane, with the nearest-neighbor distance around 4.20 ${\rm\AA}$ in-plane, and about 9.12 ${\rm\AA}$ between Tm honeycomb layers (see Fig.~\ref{fig:structure}).
-Due to the large spin-orbit coupling, the crystalline electrical field (CEF) is important for understanding the magnetism of the rare-earth ions.
-For~\TNA, the 3-fold local symmetry of the Tm sites indicates that the Tm$^{3+}$ magnetic moments are either constrained in the $ab$ plane (perpendicular to the high symmetric direction), or along the $c$ axis (parallel to the high symmetric direction).
-Further calculation of the CEF levels wes performed using the software package McPhase~\cite{MCPHASE2004}.
-In this local environment of Fig.~\ref{fig:structure}(c), the 13-fold degenerate ${J = 6}$ (${L = 5, S = 1}$) multiplets (${2J + 1 = 13}$) of $\rm Tm^{3+}$ were lifted into different doublet and singlet states.
-Since the Kramers theorem does not apply to $\rm Tm^{3+}$ ions, there is no guarantee for a doublet ground state.
-Our calculation from the point charge model indicates a weakly-split ground state doublet with the wavefunction mostly contributed from ${|\pm6\rangle}$, which is analogous to the triangular lattice antiferromagnet TmMgGaO$_4$~\cite{TMGO1,TMGO2}.
-This wavefunction suggests an Ising-like moment with the local Ising direction along the $c$ axis.
+Due to the large spin-orbit coupling of 4$f$ electrons, the crystal electric field (CEF) is important for understanding the magnetism of rare-earth ions.
+The 3-fold point symmetry of the Tm site indicates that the Tm$^{3+}$ magnetic moments are constrained either in the $ab$ plane (perpendicular to the high symmetric direction), or along the $c$ axis (parallel to the high symmetric direction).
+Further calculations of the ground state wave functions and the CEF configuration were performed using the software package McPhase~\cite{MCPHASE2004, PointCharge1964}.
+In this local environment, the 13-fold degenerate ${J = 6}$ (${L = 5, S = 1}$) multiplet (${2J + 1 = 13}$) of $\rm Tm^{3+}$ is split into several doublet and singlet states.
+Since the Kramers theorem does not apply here, there is no guarantee for a degenerate doublet ground state.
+However, by choosing the high symmetry axis $c$ as the local $z$ direction, our point charge model calculations indicate a pseudo doublet state with the wave functions mostly contributed from ${|\pm6\rangle}$.
+This is similar to the case of the triangular lattice antiferromagnet TmMgGaO$_4$~\cite{TMGO1,TMGO2}.
+Thus, we expect magnetic moments with the local easy direction along the $c$ axis, which are Ising-like with the biggest contribution from the wave function ${|\pm6\rangle}$.